Expat financial advisor in Botswana – that will be the topic of today’s article.

 More recently, however, the limitations of Botswana’s diamond-based development model have become more apparent: growth is slowing, inequality remains high, and job creation is limited.
-At the same time, heightened diamond market volatility, including growing competition from synthetic diamonds, reduced Southern African Customs Union transfers and fiscal expansion, have eroded budget buffers.
+At the same time, heightened diamond market volatility, including growing competition from synthetic diamonds, reduced Southern African Customs Union transfers, and fiscal expansion, have eroded budget buffers.

-The COVID-19 disturbed the existing growth and brought enough problems, which resulted in an estimated 7.9% contraction in real gross domestic product (GDP) in 2020, the largest ever.
-This decline reflects the impact that declining global demand, travel restrictions and social distancing have had on production in key manufacturing and export sectors, including the diamond industry and tourism.
+The COVID-19 disturbed the existing growth and brought enough problems, which resulted in an estimated 7.9% contraction in the real gross domestic product (GDP) in 2020, the largest ever.
+This decline reflects the impact that declining global demand, travel restrictions, and social distancing have had on production in key manufacturing and export sectors, including the diamond industry and tourism.

-Botswana’s fiscal deficit has reached to 11.3% of GDP in fiscal 2020-2021, up from 5.6% in fiscal 2019-2020, reflecting a sharp decline in mining revenues, tight public sector wages and the impact of costs of COVID-19.
+Botswana’s fiscal deficit has reached to 11.3% of GDP in fiscal 2020-2021, up from 5.6% in fiscal 2019-2020, reflecting a sharp decline in mining revenues, tight public sector wages, and the impact of costs of COVID-19.
 Likewise, the current account deficit is estimated to have widened to 8 percent of GDP in 2020 following a sharp decline in diamond exports.

 Events in the global diamond industry will have a noticeable impact on the short-term recovery given Botswana’s dependence on this rough.
 While an economic recovery is expected in 2021 due to favorable outlooks for the diamond industry, the economic impact of COVID-19 is likely to be deep and long-term.